Healthcare Claims Fraud

 - Seeking payment of claims for services, treatment or medication that was not received;

 - Forging or altering applications, claim forms or other documents;

 - Intentionally enrolling ineligible employees for healthcare coverage;

 - Falsifying hiring or termination dates to expand coverage periods; or

 - Misrepresentation of an employer group to obtain coverage.

 If you or your institution are being investigated for healthcare claims fraud, the best course of action is to seek legal representation immediately upon learning of the probe.
 If possible, don't wait for charges to be filed.
-If, however, you or your institution have been charged with healthcare claims fraud, the best course of action is to seek aggressive representation from an experienced criminal defense attorney.
+If, however, you or your institution have been charged with healthcare claims fraud, the best course of action is to seek aggressive representation from an experienced New Jersey healthcare claims fraud attorney.